 Pre-Student Teaching Practicums

 A minimum of 100 hours of practicum experience in school classrooms is normally required prior to student teaching.
-Due to the lack of practicums in Education Studies courses during the pandemic, the number of hours required prior to student teaching has been adjusted as follows:
+Due to the lack of practicums in some teacher education courses during the pandemic, the number of hours required prior to student teaching has been adjusted as follows:

 - Student Teaching in 2022-23: Minimum of 60 hours required.